 Research the Company

 Do an online search of the agribusiness or farm.
 May have already done a quick search before you applied, but now that you have an interview on the books, you should take a deeper look.
 Take a look at the ag organization's website and social media accounts.
 Review the company’s mission statement, any press releases, and their background.
 Learn everything you can about the organization, including the interviewer(s).
 Write down any questions you might have from your research.
-This will help you stand out from candidates that are less prepared.
+This will help you stand out from less-prepared candidates.

 As we mentioned above, write down any questions you might have from your research.
 You can bring your questions with you, so don't try to memorize them.
 Remember, you are interviewing the company as much as they are interviewing you.
 You want to make sure it will be a good fit for you as well.
 Asking questions shows that you are engaged in the interview and are already thinking about your future in the company.
 Ask questions about the role, the environment, growth opportunities, etc.